If you’re an introvert who suffers from social anxiety, you can lessen it by mindfully fixing “thinking errors.”

-I’m a counselor, and many of the introverts I see come to me because of anxiety.
-Some of the clients I see have diagnosable anxiety disorders, but those who don’t are not suffering any less.
+I’m a counselor, and many of the introverts I see come to me because of social anxiety.
+Some of the clients I see have diagnosable anxiety disorders, but those who don’t aren’t suffering any less.
 When I say anxiety, I mean “an emotion characterized by feelings of tension, worried thoughts, and physical changes like increased blood pressure,” according to the American Psychological Association.

-Signs of Social Anxiety Disorder
+7 Signs of Social Anxiety Disorder

-- Consistently feel distress during social interactions
+- You consistently feel distressed during social interactions.

-Why Is Social Anxiety Very Common in Introverts?
+Is Social Anxiety Common For Introverts?

 The Power of Fixing Thinking Errors

 After a conversation like this, she’d ruminate over what she should have said for days or weeks.
-Obviously, this left her too anxious to start any new conversations with anyone, which lead to a cycle of reinforcing her anxiety about social situations and her avoidance of them.
+Obviously, this left her too anxious to start new conversations with anyone, which lead to a cycle of reinforcing her anxiety about social situations and her avoidance of them.